 Hints, Tips and Recommendations:

 In addition to making global changes throughout an image it is often desirable to make local changes to parts of an images.
-Most general purpose editing programs, such as Adobe Camera Raw (ARC) or Lightroom, offer that possibility with three tools; the Adjustment Brush (ARC keyboard shortcut k), the Linear Gradient Filter (g), and the Radial Filter (j).
+Most general purpose editing programs, such as Adobe Camera Raw (ACR) or Lightroom, offer that possibility when used in conjunction with masks that restrict changes to specific area of the image.

 Use These Tools in Photoshop